-- i. understanding and classifying problems in the philosophy of mathematics, - ii. engaging in a philosophical discussion concerning mathematical disciplines, - iii. understanding the nature of mathematics and the effects of different philosophical positions on mathematical practice,
+- i. understanding and classifying problems in the philosophy of mathematics, - ii. engaging in a philosophical discussion about the nature of mathematics, - iii. understanding the effects of different philosophical positions on mathematical practice.

 Course content:

 1. Introduction

 Subject matter of philosophy of mathematics, basic terminology, questions in the philosophy of mathematics, mathematical preliminaries.